deeplenstech/agentic-ai-june-2026-cohort/session2/1.stockresearch/README.md

 The script will prompt you in the terminal for a user query.
 Below are example queries:
 1. Compare Google's (GOOGL) current stock price to its price exactly one month ago.
 2. What is the impact of AI on the stock prices?

+> **Tip for the generalist agent (`crew_v1` and `crew_v1_with_planning`):** because the generalist agent has no specialized tools or structured-output prompting, a short query may produce vague results.
+Giving it a more detailed prompt — specifying the role, the action, and the expected output format — yields much better answers.
+For example:
+>
+> **Role:** You are a senior financial research assistant at a top investment firm.
+>
+> **Action:** Compare Google's (GOOGL) current stock price to its price exactly one month ago.
+>
+> **Expectation:** Provide the comparison in a clear, concise format.
+Include the current closing price, the previous month's closing price, the dollar difference, and the percentage change.
+Present the numerical data in a markdown table.

 ## Observing the ReAct Cycle in Langfuse